rahugur/forge-lock-free/README.md

 # Forge — Lock-Free Agent Orchestration Runtime

 > A high-performance C++17 agent runtime that orchestrates LLM-powered workflows using lock-free concurrency primitives.
 Built to demonstrate that agent orchestration doesn't have to be slow — Forge handles **25,000+ sessions/sec** where Python frameworks like LangChain manage ~50.
+Forge's `src/core/` primitives also power [Vortex](https://github.com/rahugur/vortex-lock-free-rag), a lock-free RAG inference engine that integrates with Forge for in-process agent + retrieval.

 ---